 First of all!
 These facts are not obligatory ( Fard), they are Sunnah ! it is good to fast in Shawwal, as it would increase your reward and bring the pleasure of ALLAH.
 But it is not compulsory to fast.
 Secondly, The Shafi`is and Hanbalis state that it is superior to make the six fasts consecutive it means it is not preferable to start Fast from the 2nd of Shawwal and keep fasting up to the 7th of Shawwal.
 However, if they held on other days, it is hoped that .it may also fulfill the requirement of the above Hadith.

 Now comes the matter of combining fasts of Shawwal with make-up fasts of Ramadan.
 Making-Up missed Ramadhan fasts (Qadha) and the six fasts of Shawwal, one should principally make an intention of Qadha.
 After that, as a ‘secondary’ purpose, one may also keep in mind that it is the month of Shawwal.
 By doing so, it is hoped from the mercy of Allah that along with the missed fasts being made-up, one will receive the reward of fasting in Shawwal.
-But, it is important that the primary and predominant intention is of making-up the missed fasts.
+But, it is essential that the primary and predominant intention is of making-up the missed fasts.

 However, it is better that one makes up for the missed fasts separately from fasting the six days of Shawwal, since some scholars are of the view that one does not receive the reward of optional (Nafl) fasting when combined with makeup (Qadha) fasts.